+These documents are available as online web pages and they are bundled with the Antescofo package in HTML and in a pdf format.
 Besides these documents, additional information on Antescofo can be found:

-- on the Project home page - on IRCAM's ForumNet where you can find tutorials to download with bundles for MAX and PureData - on the web site of the MuTAnt team-project where you can find the scientific and technical publications on Antescofo - on Project Development Forge where you can post a bug report
+• on the Project home page

-Your feedback is important
+- on ForumUser where you can find tutorials to download with bundles for MAX and PureData - on the web site of the MuTAnt team-project where you can find the scientific and technical publications on Antescofo - on Project Development Forge where you can post a bug report

-Please, send your comments, typos, bugs reports, suggestions, use cases, hints, and tips on the Antescofo ForumUser web pages.
+Your feedback is important.
+Please, send your comments, typos, bugs reports, use cases, hints, tips and suggestions on the Antescofo ForumUser web pages.
 It will help us to improve the documentation and the Antescofo system.